DhananjoyBhuyan/Typo-Detection/README.md

 # 🔍 Typo Detection Module for Python

 **Lightweight, fast, and smart typo detection without any AI or heavy libraries.**
 #### Note: A dictionary of english words is added in this repository, you can download that and use for autocorrect projects which need a huge dictionary of words.
+Download from here: [words.txt](words.txt)
 This module helps detect typos in user input using clever logic instead of machine learning.
 Perfect for CLI tools, forms, or text processing apps where accuracy and speed matter.

 ---